 Some states legally require RIAs to hold professional liability insurance.
 However, even in the absence of such requirements, industry best practices strongly recommend this insurance.
 There are many situations where you may find insurance protection to be a great safety net for your business as the legal system can be unpredictable.

-As an example, if disgruntled client claims that they suffered a financial loss due to ill-founded investment advice, or that you failed to perform the promised services, professional liability insurance could help protect you as you may not have to pay for damages out of pocket.
+As an example, if a disgruntled client claims that they suffered a financial loss due to ill-founded investment advice or that you failed to perform the promised services, professional liability insurance could help protect you as you may not have to pay for damages out of pocket.
 And in some cases, having the right insurance could be the difference between keeping your business in operation or draining your bank account.

-Stipulations in Professional Liability Coverage
+Stipulations of Professional Liability Coverage

-- Coverage limits: The policy will specify the maximum amount the insurance company will pay for a covered claim.
+• Coverage limits: The policy will specify the maximum amount the insurance company will pay for a covered claim.
 There may be separate limits for each claim and an aggregate limit for all claims during the policy period.

-- Claims-made coverage: Professional liability insurance is often provided on a “claims-made” basis, which means the policy must be active when both the alleged error or omission occurred and when the claim is made.
+• Claims-made coverage: Professional liability insurance is often provided on a “claims-made” basis, which means the policy must be active when both the alleged error or omission occurred and when the claim is made.
 Retroactive dates may also apply.

-- Exclusions: The policy will list situations and circumstances that are not covered, such as intentional wrongdoing, criminal acts and certain types of liabilities.
+• Exclusions: The policy will list situations and circumstances that are not covered, such as intentional wrongdoing, criminal acts and certain types of liabilities.
 Review the exclusions carefully.

-- Reporting requirements: You are typically required to report any potential claims or incidents to the insurer promptly, even if you believe the claim may not materialize into a lawsuit.
+• Reporting requirements: You are typically required to report any potential claims or incidents to the insurer promptly, even if you believe the claim may not materialize into a lawsuit.

 It’s essential to carefully read and understand all the terms and conditions of your professional liability insurance policy and consult with an insurance professional or attorney if you have any questions or concerns.
 Additionally, the specific terms and provisions of these policies can vary significantly among insurance providers and industries, so it’s crucial to tailor the coverage to your specific needs.

-What Might Be Excluded From Professional Liability Insurance
+What Professional Liability Insurance May Not Cover

 Typical exclusions from these policies include claims arising from criminal or fraudulent acts, or services provided outside the insured’s officially stated professional services.